 Refraction (10 minutes)

-A refractionist will place a series of lens in front of your eyes and will ask which looks clearer.
+A refractionist will place a series of the lens in front of your eyes and will ask which looks clearer.
 This test determines your exact eye power and determines your level of sight.

 Preliminary examination (20 minutes)